mathewsteenwinkel/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- To start website run 'npm start' in terminal and ensure port 8080 is not already being used.
+- To verify test are working use the command 'npm test'.